nathancarter/weblurch/doc/plan.md

 That question links to a tutorial on app manifests, if the answer turns out to be "yes" to that question.

-Once the app is usable offline, it will also be helpful to cache in LocalStorage the meaning computed from all dependencies, so that Lurch is usable offline even when dependencies of the current document are online.

 ## Ideas from various sources

 ### All images consistently base64